ralphbecket/Z80/Musings/BasicLanguages.md

 | DTC (Reg.
 IP)  |     38 |    75 |   102 |    38 |    48 |
 | STC (Compiled) |      0 |    21 |    27 |    27 |    37 |

-Instruction stream size is slightly larger for STC than TTC (the most compact option): one extra byte for `LIT` and `VAR`, two extra bytes for `OP1` and `OP2`.
+Instruction stream size is slightly larger for STC than TTC (the most compact option): one extra byte for `LIT` and `VAR`, two or three extra bytes for `OP1` and `OP2`.
 I would gladly accept that trade-off -- in my experience, data typically outweighs code by a substantial factor.